eduvpn/documentation/README.md

 # Deployment

+**PLEASE USE THIS TO EVALUATE THE SOFTWARE**

+For simple evaluations see the [Fedora](FEDORA_VPN_SERVER.md) document, it contains all steps to get the software running on a fresh Fedora VM.

+# Advanced
 For simple one server deployments and tests, we have a deploy script available you can run on a fresh CentOS 7 installation.
 It will configure all components and will be ready to use after running!